Instant Pot Basmati Rice

-This recipe for Instant Pot White Basmati Rice is so easy!
+This recipe for Instant Pot Basmati Rice is so easy!
 Say goodbye to overcooked, undercooked, or mushy rice.
-This pressure cooker method results in perfectly cooked, fluffy rice every single time.
+This pressure cooker method results in perfectly cooked, fluffy white rice every single time with no burning or sticking.
 Serve your aromatic rice with almost any main dish.

 You aren’t going to believe how easy and fast it is to make basmati rice in the Instant Pot.
 In fact, I gave away my rice cooker after I realized how to make rice in the pressure cooker.

 Basmati rice is a long-grain type of rice that originates in Asia or India.
 I often buy organic California basmati rice, but you’ll also see brands in the grocery store that were grown in India.

 Why You Need This Recipe

 - All types of white and brown rice are low in fat and cholesterol.
 Rice is a traditional food that is high in carbohydrates, with varying levels of starch.

 - While Basmati rice is often associated with Indian cuisine, it can also be served with Asian dishes, curries, tofu, or vegetables.
 I almost always make rice to go with my Air Fryer Crispy Tofu, Sweet Potato Coconut Chicken Curry, Instant Pot Chicken Curry, or Chickpea and Lentil Curry.